yisar/asta/README.md

 const [complexState] = useState(heavyData) // blocked
 ```

-In Composition API, every component return a render function, this function is rerendered every time, and state is initialized only once.
+In Composition API, every component return a render function, this function will be rerendered every time, and state is initialized only once.

 ```js
 const data = reactive({ count: 0 }) // once
 return () => vdom // every time
 ```

-2. Mental burden

-There is more mental burden from hooks API, When should I use `useMemo` and how to filter `deps`?

-Sometimes it produces unexpected results, but this library will not.
-It use Es6 proxies, the rendering is exact.

 ### Use